Tiger stripes (Enceladus): Cryovolcanism

-Alternatively, Kieffer et al. (2006) suggest that Enceladus' geysers originate from clathrate hydrates, where carbon dioxide, methane, and nitrogen are released when exposed to the vacuum of space by the fractures.
+Alternatively, Kieffer et al. (2006) suggest that Enceladus's geysers originate from clathrate hydrates, where carbon dioxide, methane, and nitrogen are released when exposed to the vacuum of space by the fractures.

 Relation to E-Ring of Saturn

 Plumes from the moon Enceladus, which seems similar in chemical makeup to comets, have been shown to be the source of the material in the E Ring.
 The E Ring is the widest and outermost ring of Saturn (except for the tenuous Phoebe ring).
 It is an extremely wide but diffuse disk of microscopic icy or dusty material.
 The E ring is distributed between the orbits of Mimas and Titan.

 Numerous mathematical models show that this ring is unstable, with a lifespan between 10,000 and 1,000,000 years, therefore, particles composing it must be constantly replenished.
 Enceladus is orbiting inside this ring, in a place where it is narrowest but present in its highest density, raising suspicion since the 1980s that Enceladus is the main source of particles for the E ring.
 This hypothesis was confirmed by Cassini's first two close flybys in 2005.